Paul Heffernan

-Paul Heffernan (born 29 December 1981) is an Irish former professional footballer, who played as a striker.
-Heffernan has played for several clubs in Great Britain which include Sheffield Wednesday, Doncaster Rovers, Notts County, Bristol City, Kilmarnock, Hibernian, Dundee, Queen of the South, and Dumbarton.
+Paul Heffernan (born 29 December 1981) is an Irish association football coach and former professional player who is the head coach of Bray Wanderers.
+A striker, Heffernan played for several clubs in Great Britain which include Sheffield Wednesday, Doncaster Rovers, Notts County, Bristol City, Kilmarnock, Hibernian, Dundee, Queen of the South, and Dumbarton.

 Career

 Heffernan started his football career at Notts County and at age 18, he made his league debut, coming on as a substitute for Kevin Rapley in the 76th minute, in a 1–0 loss against Oldham Athletic on 24 April 2000.
 Heffernan won the "Young Player of the Year" in 2002–03 scoring 10 goals from 25 matches.
 Then, in the 2003–04 season, Heffernan scored two hat-tricks of his career: The first was in a game against Queens Park Rangers in a 3–3 draw on 26 December 2003 and the second was in a game against Stockport County, where he scored four times, in a 4–1 win on 21 February 2004.
 Shortly after this, Heffernan, whose contract expired at the end of the 2003–04 season, rejected a two-and-a-half-year deal on improved terms with the club.
 His rejection attracted interests from four clubs, after confirming the previous day that he was walking out the club following their relegation.
 Later on in his Notts County career, Heffernan would make 100 appearances scoring 35 goals.